Cadasta/cadasta-docs/geoodk.md

 3. Next select _General Settings._

 ![](/assets/geoodk_settings3.png)
-1. Now select _Configure Platform Settings._
+4. Now select _Configure Platform Settings._
   INSERT IMAGE
-2. On this screen you will need to enter the nessecary url:
+5. On this screen you will need to enter the nessecary url:
-  1. http:\/\/platform.cadasta.org \(if for production\); or
-  2. http:\/\/demo.cadasta.org \(if for testing\)
+  i. http:\/\/platform.cadasta.org \(if for production\); or ii. http:\/\/demo.cadasta.org \(if for testing\)

-3. Please also enter the Username and Password utilized with the Cadasta platform.
+1. Please also enter the Username and Password utilized with the Cadasta platform.

-4. Select the Back button three times to return to the GeoODK Main Menu.
+1. Select the Back button three times to return to the GeoODK Main Menu.

 Now GeoODK is configured for data collection that will feed directly to the Cadasta platform.

 ## Loading your Form